MicrosoftDocs/win32/desktop-src/gdi/drawing-a-pie-chart.md

 ---
-Description: 'You can use the line and curve functions to draw a pie chart.' ms.assetid: '788d3bc2-1010-436c-a95f-6fe55daac88e'
+Description: You can use the line and curve functions to draw a pie chart. ms.assetid: 788d3bc2-1010-436c-a95f-6fe55daac88e
 title: Drawing a Pie Chart
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Drawing a Pie Chart

 You can use the line and curve functions to draw a pie chart.
-The primary function used to draw pie charts is the [**AngleArc**](anglearc.md) function, which requires you to supply the coordinates of the center of the pie, the radius of the pie, a start angle, and a sweep angle.
+The primary function used to draw pie charts is the [**AngleArc**](/windows/win32/Wingdi/nf-wingdi-anglearc?branch=master) function, which requires you to supply the coordinates of the center of the pie, the radius of the pie, a start angle, and a sweep angle.
 The following screen shot shows a dialog box that the user can use to enter these values.

 ![screen shot showing a dialog box for entering values for pie chart](images/pie.png)